How to Paint Sourdough

 b) Place parchment paper on top of a large plate or tray.
 Turn out your sourdough onto the plate/tray.

-c) Liberally dust the surface of your sourdough with rice flour.
+c) Lightly dust the surface of your sourdough with rice flour.

 d) If needed, I lightly outline my drawing using a cookie scribe/toothpick.